Southern Nevada tiger owner refused to hand over keys to cats’ cages, authorities say

 Shortly after officers arrived on scene, Mitchell was briefly detained and moved to a SWAT vehicle for supervision, according to the arrest report.
 After the residence was cleared, Mitchell was unrestrained and was asked to identify the locations of each of the tigers.
 When Mitchell was asked to provide the keys to the tiger cages so that veterinarians and refuge workers could take custody of the tigers, Mitchell allegedly refused.

 Mitchell was subsequently instructed to return to the SWAT vehicle, but moved to embrace a person whose name was redacted from the arrest report.
-Officers ordered Mitchell to return to the SWAT vehicle at least three additional times, and after refusing an officer’s demands, was physically moved to the vehicle.
+Officers ordered Mitchell to return to the SWAT vehicle at least three additional times, and after he allegedly refused an officer’s demands, was physically moved to the vehicle.

 After an officer took control of Mitchell’s left arm, he allegedly tensed his arm and tried to break the officer’s grip on his arm.
 Shortly after Mitchell began allegedly resisting, a sheriff’s deputy took hold of Mitchell’s other arm and moved him to the passenger seat of the SWAT vehicle.